awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

 ## Considerations<a name="ebs-csi-considerations"></a>
 + You can't mount Amazon EBS volumes to Fargate Pods\.
 + You can run the Amazon EBS CSI controller on Fargate nodes, but the Amazon EBS CSI node DaemonSet can only run on Amazon EC2 instances\.
++ Support will be provided for the latest add\-on version and one prior version\.
+Bugs or vulnerabilities found in the latest version will be backported to the previous release in a new minor version\.

 **Important**
 To use the snapshot functionality of the Amazon EBS CSI driver, you must first install the CSI snapshot controller\.
 For more information, see [Enable snapshot functionality for CSI volumes](csi-snapshot-controller.md)\.